andrefernandes/docker-redis/README.md

 #### start with persistent storage

-Mounting the container "/data" volume on the "/opt/redis-data" host folder:
+Mounting the container VOLUME "/data" on the "/opt/redis-data" host folder:

     docker run --name some-redis -v /opt/redis-data:/data -d andrefernandes/docker-redis redis-server --appendonly yes

-If persistence is enabled, data is stored in the VOLUME /data, which can be used with --volumes-from some-volume-container or -v /docker/host/dir:/data (see docs.docker volumes).
+Persistent data for VOLUME "/data" can also be stored in a volume container, which can be used with --volumes-from some-volume-container:

+    docker run --name some-redis-data -d -v /data busybox echo "Data volume container for Redis" docker run -d --volumes-from some-redis-data --name some-redis andrefernandes/docker-redis

 For more about Redis Persistence, see http://redis.io/topics/persistence.